collective/collective.honeypot/README.rst

     ``edit`` and ``atct_edit`` to avoid logging the large dexterity and Archetypes edit forms.
 But you may find this interesting, so suit yourself.

+WHITELISTED_START
+    Form actions starting with one of these strings are not checked.
+    See ``WHITELISTED_ACTIONS`` for more info.
+If you have lots of harmless actions that start with ``jq_`` you can add that string to this list.
+Regular expression are too easy to get wrong, so we do not support it.

 IGNORED_FORM_FIELDS
     We log information about post requests, to allow a system admin to